40+ Summer Flowers You Must Have In Your Garden

 These beauties have one flower head per stem, and can be as small as 2 inches or 1 foot in diameter.
 They have leafy stems, with heights ranging forming from 12 inches to 6-8 feet.
 They don’t produce a decent, and the blooms can come in most hues, except blue.

-You can grow them from seed for flowering the season year as sowing.
+You can grow Dahlias from seed for flowering the season year as sowing.
 The seeds should be sown in late winter under glass and will bloom in late spring to early summer.
 Once planted, they thrive in heavy soil and respond well to feeding.
 They require a sunny site and regular watering is necessary.

 Scientific Name: Hemerocallis